 “Comparing those old systems with what we use today is like comparing a Model T Ford with a Bugatti Veyron.
 I liken it to the aircraft industry, before 1905 mankind had to use balloons to fly, less than 40 years later Sir Frank Whittle was playing around with Jet engines, 25 years after that and we were on the moon, such is the speed of technological growth”.

-With business doing well the team decided to go for a mass market and it seemed that being incorporated was the next logical step.
+With business doing well for the last 2 years, the team decided to go for a mass market and it seemed that being incorporated was the next logical step.
 On 20th June 2006, Timeless Moments Limited was officially incorporated and the company hasn’t looked back since.
 The company now has some of the latest digital frame scanning telecine machines from America for Cine films, and equipment to transfer all other formats of film to the computers.

 “The computers we use are just incredibly fast now.
 The fastest is an Intel Core Quad core which has increased productivity by around 40%.
 I would say it must be around 1000 times faster than my old Amiga” Ian says.
 “With three transfer suites, we are always upgrading the PCs to increase productivity and the next batch will all have quad cores!
 Amazing.”